Hyundai Excel: First generation (X1; 1985–1989)

 The Excel was introduced as a replacement for the Hyundai Pony.
 In the United States, it was the company's first and only model (the previous Pony could not be sold in that country as it did not meet federal emissions standards), but thanks to a price of $4,995 USD and being voted 'Best Product #10' by Fortune magazine, it set records for a first-year import by selling 168,882 units, helping push the company's cumulative production past one million by 1986.
-Similar sales success was replicated in Australia, where it was priced at A$9,990.
+In Australia, it was priced at A$9,990.
+While it did not enjoy sales success initially, in part due to the 87% import duty it attracted, it did become the top selling imported small car in 1988.

 In Europe, the car continued the Pony nameplate.
 It was much more modern than its predecessor with new engines, front-wheel drive and an all-new design.
 Available engines were 1.3-litre (1298 cc) and 1.5-litre (1468 cc) inline-four engines, producing 66 HP (49 kW) and 71 HP (53 kW) respectively.
 On the South Korean home market, the hatchbacks were marketed as "Pony Excel" and the sedan was called Hyundai Presto.
-The 1985 Pony was only sold as five-door hatchback in Europe.
+The 1985 Pony was only sold as a five-door hatchback in Europe.
 Unlike the first Pony Sedan, the Pony/Excel X1 Sedan had the boot separated from the passenger compartment.